 By definition, Work-Integrated Learning (WIL) is an educational practice that intentionally integrates academic study in the workplace or a simulated work environment.
 Students reinforce their learning outcomes and academic theories through practical applications that are relevant to industry or community partners' needs.

 Inject creativity, new perspectives, and bright ideas into partnered projects through the Acceleration Funnel

-Bring top student leaders with innovative solutions into your business while helping them develop in-demand skills through WIL engagements
+Bring top student leaders with innovative solutions into your organization while helping them develop in-demand skills through WIL engagements

 Develop relationships with U of T students, faculty, and connect to institutional research expertise by sponsoring projects and events tailored to develop innovative solutions while identifying top talent to achieve your recruitment goals

-Student innovators, under faculty supervision, solve problems for your business with customized research projects.
+Student innovators, under faculty supervision, solve problems for your organization with customized research projects.

-Enable the next generation of business leaders by engaging and the early-stage development of their new business ventures.
+Enable the next generation of innovators by engaging and the early-stage development of their new business ventures.

 From the conceptual and ideas phase of the SDI project to executing the launch of the platform, the project could not have been done without the creativity, theoretical knowledge, and strong leadership skills of the UTSC students.
 Beginning with access to an ideas bank like the CSC 101 student body was invaluable in solving a community-based problem with the use of technology.
 From this group we had access to strong, enthusiastic students who transitioned smoothly into full-time co-op team members.
 Both semesters the co-op students were engaged and integral in moving the project forward and on time.